Tips on Buying an Acoustic Guitar

 You might want to consider a wider neck if you have very stubby fingers.

 Intonation refers to how well a guitar is in tune.
 Ensure that the strings on your guitar have excellent intonation.
 You can test by playing the guitar while it still at the music shops.
+For better guitar tone intonation is very important.

 Choice of wood